CJohnDesign/_Build/readme.md

 | [Emmet for Sublime Text](https://github.com/sergeche/emmet-sublime)	| Makes writing html awesome again |
 | [Mamp](https://www.mamp.info/)				  						| Hosts website locally

-Once you have these things installed, have Mamp up and running, navigate to the _build-master folder in the terminal and enter `grunt`.
+Now, once you have Mamp up and running and "Hello World!" is loading in the browser, navigate to the _build-master folder in the terminal and enter `grunt`.
 Grunt is now monitoring that folder for changes.
 If it sees a change, the results reload live to the browser.
 This is a streamline process to begin hard-coding an contemporary website.

 ## Share:
 [github.com/cjohndesign/_build](https://github.com/cjohndesign/_build)

 I hope you found this helpful.
-If you have a question or find a bug, email me at cjohndesign@gmail.com.
+If you have a question or find a bug, email me at: cjohndesign@gmail.com

 > (MIT License)